lukemckinstry/big-geospatial-data/setup/install-anaconda.md

 2. Start the Jupyter Notebook by typing `jupyter notebook` in the terminal.
 Then you web browser will start automatically and guide you to the notebook.
 You can then write Python code over there.

+3. Turn off the environment by typing `conda deactivate`, delete the environment by typing `conda env remove -n <environment-name> --all`.